comprna/modkitopt/README.md

 # ModkitOpt

-ModkitOpt finds the best `--mod-threshold` and `--filter-threshold` parameters to use when running `modkit pileup`, and the best stoichiometry cutoff for filtering modkit's bedMethyl output, to maximise the precision and recall of nanopore direct RNA modification calls.
+ModkitOpt finds the best `--mod-threshold` and `--filter-threshold` parameters to use when running `modkit pileup` on a given nanopore dataset, and the best stoichiometry cutoff for filtering modkit's bedMethyl output, to maximise the precision and recall of nanopore direct RNA modification calls.

 ### Why use ModkitOpt?

-By default, modkit uses a heuristic and unvalidated algorithm for quantifying RNA modifications, which can mislead reporting of RNA modification landscapes.
+By default, modkit uses a heuristic and unvalidated algorithm for estimating RNA modification stoichiometry, which can can lead to suboptimal site calling.
 ModkitOpt identifies optimised settings (`--mod-threshold`, `--filter-threshold` and stoichiometry cutoff) that rescue modkit performance, substantially increasing the acccuracy of RNA modification landscapes.
 Further details about modkit's default heuristic and ModkitOpt can be found in our paper, cited below.

 ### How ModkitOpt works

 ModkitOpt takes as input a modBAM file containing dorado per-read modification calls, efficiently and systematically scans 36,000 combinations of modkit thresholds (`--filter-threshold` and `--mod-threshold`) and downstream stoichiometry cutoffs, and evaluates predicted sites against validated reference sites to quantify precision and recall.
-ModkitOpt identifies the optimal threshold combination, and corresponding stoichiometry cutoff, that maximises the F1 score ( $2 \cdot precision \cdot recall/(precision+recall)$ ).
+ModkitOpt identifies the optimal threshold combination, and corresponding stoichiometry cutoff, that maximises the F1 score ( $2 \cdot precision \cdot recall/(precision+recall)$ ), and outputs the bedMethyl file produced by modkit pileup using optimal thresholds, as well as advising the stoichiometry cutoff to use for filtering the bedMethyl file.

 Validated reference sites are supplied for mammalian N6-methyladenosine (m6A) and pseudouridine (pseU), which can be used for nanopore datasets that originate from a different biological sample, provided a subset of validated sites are shared.
 For other modification types, validated sites can be supplied by the user.